 The Chair will be elected from the current voting membership of the Rec Board when a vacancy occurs, and will serve at the pleasure of the Rec Board for a term of one year.
 The Chairperson may be re-elected and re-ratified as Chair, following the completion of the one year term, for a second, one year term.

 All student rec fee paying voting members will be eligible for election to the Chair of the Rec Board.
-Student employees of Recreation Services will not be eligible for Chair of the Rec Board.

 A student member must have at least one semester of experience as a voting member before running for the desired positions.

 The Chair will schedule Rec Board meetings, prepare the agenda, chair meetings, and handle all routine correspondence.